yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

      automaticallyUnmount: false,
    });
    ```
-2. In case the transaction is rejected, you will need to:
+2. If the transaction is rejected:
    1. Execute the method `yuno.notifyError() `to delete the previously entered CVV for the first transaction.
    2. Create a new checkout session and update the SDK with the new one by executing `yuno.updateCheckoutSession(checkoutsession)`
 3. Continue with the new checkout and one-time use token with the regular payment flow.

 ### Hide Pay button

 You can hide the Pay button when presenting the card or customer data form.
-To control this feature, you'll set `showPayButton` to `false` when starting the checkout with the `startCheckout` function:
+Set `showPayButton` to `false` when starting the checkout with the `startCheckout` function:

 ```javascript
 yuno.startCheckout({